This Help File Page was last Modified on 10/12/2019

 ▪In the example above, this Subscriber is being Monitored for an Alarm Dealer and has agreed to have their Monitoring Service Payment billed Quarterly so this Recurring Billing entry will be included in that batch of Recurring Revenue Invoices for that Dealer.

-➢Note: The system will not allow a Starting Day Number greater than 28 to be used.
+➢Note: The system will not allow a Billing Day Number greater than 28 to be used.

-oThis is because an Auto Billing Invoice with a Starting Day Number greater that 28 would not be generated in February - even if it should have been.
+oThis is because an Auto Billing Invoice with a Billing Day Number greater that 28 would not be generated in February - even if it should have been.

-oTherefore, no Recurring Billing Cycle will have a Starting Day Number greater that 28
+oTherefore, no Recurring Billing Cycle will have a Billing Day Number greater that 28

 oThis fact should be kept in mind when creating Recurring Billing records and running your Company's Auto Billing process(es).

-oWhen assigning a Start Date (see immediately below), the Starting Day Number will be inserted in between the Month and Year entered to compose a complete Start Date.
+oWhen assigning a Start Date (see immediately below), the Billing Day Number of the selected Billing Cycle (see above) will be inserted in between the Month and Year entered to compose a complete Start Date.

 ✓Start Date - Choose the appropriate Starting Month and Year.